satdelight/ESP32_SI4732/README.md

 ## License

-See the LICENSE file in this repository (or add one, e.g., MIT, if not present).
+This project is licensed under the MIT License — see the LICENSE file for details.